Last update: 2 months ago

 - We mentioned before that the polypropylene rugs are stain resistant.
 That is certainly the case, but it doesn’t include the oil-based ones, which can stick around for a long time.
 Polypropylene and oil go together like peanut butter and jelly.
-It’s also not possible to clean them with soapy water, due to the water resistant property.
+It’s also not possible to clean them with soapy water, due to the water-resistant property.
+This means that you’ll have to cover the rug dry cleaning cost.
 Basically, avoid any polypropylene carpets in the kitchen, at least.

 - Another room where polypropylene carpet is not particularly welcome is the hall.
 As one of the areas with higher traffic, this will affect one of the polypropylene features – its low resilience.
 In other words, polypropylene fibres get stumbled and remain squashed for a long time.

 - The polypropylene rugs are not resistant to high temperatures – their material has a low melting point.
 Direct sunlight is its natural enemy, especially if the piece is not treated chemically, so keep it away from the windows where lots of light comes in.
 What’s more, any furniture dragged on the synthetic carpet leaves marks, due to the friction heat.

 - The material can be toxic because some polypropylene rugs get treated chemically and if they are cheaper, they tend to be left without a protective cover.
 In order to avoid dizziness, allergies and headaches, make sure that the room with the polypropylene carpet is well ventilated.
 Be wary of certain adhesive products used for mounting carpets on the floor – they also have the possibility to react with the toxins in the carpet and release them into the air.
 In other words – make sure to buy a more expensive polypropylene carpet that has a protective layer on top.